anisotropi4/wagtail/README.md

 # wagtail
 An approach to managing nested JSON data by flattening keys with an example implemention scripts in Solr and Python

-The examples are taken from British railway infrastructure Train Planning System (TPS) and Common Interface File (CIF) data sets
+The examples are taken from British railway infrastructure Train Planning System (TPS) and Working Timetable (WTT) Common Interface File (CIF) data sets

 ## Dependencies
 ### jq